Gerald Tindal, Department Head

-The department offers master of arts (MA), master of science (MS), master of education (MEd), doctor of education (DEd), and doctor of philosophy (PhD) degrees with a major in educational leadership.
+The department offers master of arts (MA), master of science (MS), master of education (MEd), and doctor of education (DEd) degrees with a major in educational leadership.
+In addition, a doctor of philosophy (PhD) degree is offered with a major in quantitative research methods in education.

 The Department of Educational Methodology, Policy, and Leadership offers the master of arts (MA), master of science (MS), and master of education (MEd) degrees.

 During the first term of graduate work, each student plans a program of study with the assistance of the student’s advisor.

 The master's degrees in educational leadership focus on two areas of emphasis.
 Students select one of these areas when entering the degree program:

 - Policy and Leadership.
 For those pursuing careers such as program coordinators or college advisors in central school administration, student support services, or staff and community relations.

 Students should consult the Graduate School section of this catalog for general university admission and degree requirements.

 The Department of Educational Methodology, Policy, and Leadership offers two doctoral degrees—DEd and PhD.
-The doctor of education (DEd) program, which emphasizes the development of expertise in professional practice, is intended for individuals who want careers as administrators, staff developers, curriculum specialists, or positions at state and local offices.
-The doctor of philosophy (PhD) degree program emphasizes the development of expertise in educational research and statistical analysis, in educational organizations, in measurement and assessment, or as preparation for becoming a professor of education with a specialization in research.
+The program for the doctor of education (DEd) in educational leadership, which emphasizes the development of expertise in professional practice, is intended for individuals who want careers as administrators, staff developers, curriculum specialists, or positions at state and local offices.
+The program for the doctor of philosophy (PhD) in quantitative research methods in education emphasizes the development of expertise in educational research and statistical analysis, in educational organizations, in measurement and assessment, or as preparation for becoming a professor of education with a specialization in research.

 The doctoral programs follow the general regulations governing graduate work at the university.
 Each PhD student plans a program with the guidance of a faculty advisor.
 In contrast, DEd students complete their program with a cohort and a fixed set of courses.
 This degree option may be completed concurrently with the administrator licensure program.

 Doctoral Degree Requirements